E3SM-Project/polaris/docs/users_guide/quick_start.md

 with that from a previous polaris run, use `-b <previous_workdir>` to specify a "baseline".

-When you set up one or more test cases, they will also be included in a custom test suite, which is called `custom` by default.
+When you set up one or more tasks, they will also be included in a custom suite, which is called `custom` by default.
 (You can give it another name with the `--suite_name` flag.)
-You can run all the test cases in sequence with one command as described in {ref}`suite-overview` or run them one at a time as follows.
+You can run all the tasks in sequence with one command as described in {ref}`suite-overview` or run them one at a time as follows.